Warren Buffett: A capitalized Berkshire

+A 2023 ProPublica article based on a leak of confidential IRS data alleged that Buffett had made equity trades in his personal portfolio involving companies that Berkshire Hathaway bought or sold during the same quarter or the quarter before, raising concerns about conflicts of interest.
+On three dates between 2009 and 2012, Buffett sold shares of Johnson and Johnson, Walmart, and Wells Fargo, with the sales totaling $80 million in value.
+Although Buffett has not commented, Berkshire Hathaway's Vice Chairman Charlie Munger dismissed the allegations, saying "I don’t think there’s the slightest chance that Warren Buffett is doing something that is deeply evil to make money for himself."

+At Berkshire Hathaway's investor conference on May 3, 2025, Buffett requested that the board appoint Greg Abel to succeed him as CEO of the company by the end of the year.
+On May 5, 2025, the company announced the appointment of Abel as president and CEO, effective January 1, 2026, with Buffett remaining chairman.

 Investment philosophy

-Warren Buffett's writings include his annual reports and various articles.
+Buffett's writings include his annual reports and various articles.
 Buffett is recognized by communicators as a great story-teller, as evidenced by his annual letters to shareholders.
 He has warned about the pernicious effects of inflation:

 In his article, "The Superinvestors of Graham-and-Doddsville", Buffett rebutted the academic efficient-market hypothesis, that beating the S&P 500 was "pure chance", by highlighting the results achieved by a number of students of the Graham and Dodd value investing school of thought.
 In addition to himself, Buffett named Walter J. Schloss, Tom Knapp, Ed Anderson (Tweedy, Browne LLC), William J. Ruane (Sequoia Fund), Charlie Munger (Buffett's partner at Berkshire), Rick Guerin (Pacific Partners Ltd.), and Stan Perlmeter (Perlmeter Investments).
 In his November 1999 Fortune article, he warned of investors' unrealistic expectations:

 Index funds vis-à-vis active management

-Buffett has been a supporter of index funds for people who are either not interested in managing their own money or don't have the time.
+Buffett has been a supporter of index funds for people who are either not interested in managing their own money or do not have the time.
 Buffett is skeptical that active management can outperform the market in the long run, and has advised both individual and institutional investors to move their money to low-cost index funds that track broad, diversified stock market indices.
-Buffett said in one of his letters to shareholders that "when trillions of dollars are managed by Wall Streeters charging high fees, it will usually be the managers who reap outsized profits, not the clients."
+Buffett said in one of his letters to shareholders that "when trillions of dollars are managed by Wall Streeters charging high fees, it will usually be the managers who reap outsized profits, not the clients".
 In 2007, Buffett made a bet with numerous managers that a simple S&P 500 index fund will outperform hedge funds that charge exorbitant fees.
 By 2017, the index fund was outperforming every hedge fund that made the bet against Buffett.

 Using investment banks

-Buffet has a long-standing aversion to using the services of investment banks via Berkshire Hathaway.
+Buffett has a long-standing aversion to using the services of investment banks via Berkshire Hathaway.
 This dynamic was also reported in Barron's, Insider, and Seeking Alpha, among others.